 Fixing MacBook Pro Thermal Performance Issues

-I may earn commissions from purchases made through Amazon links in this post.
+I may earn commissions from purchases made through affiliate links in this post.

 Over the past several months, my 2018 15" MacBook Pro developed thermal performance issues.
 Here’s what I did to fix the problem.
 The two key changes were that I switched to using the right side Thunderbolt 3 ports instead of the left side ones, and I cleaned the dust buildup in the internal fans.

 The problem first started when I noticed my CPU usage spiking to near 100%.
 In

 I learned that macOS does this intentionally to prevent the CPU from overheating.

 One of the functions of kernel_task is to help manage CPU temperature by making the CPU less available to processes that are using it intensely.
 In other words, kernel_task responds to conditions that cause your CPU to become too hot, even if your Mac doesn’t feel hot to you.
 It does not itself cause those conditions.
 When the CPU temperature decreases, kernel_task automatically reduces its activity.

 For many years, I’ve used smcFanControl to manually increase my fan speed because I don’t mind fan noise, especially if it means getting better performance out of my laptop or being able to comfortably put it on my lap.

 However, it stopped working reliably after a macOS update.
 I purchased iStat Menus, which comes with a well supported fan control feature.
 Note that you have to buy it from their own website to get fan control.
 The Mac App Store version doesn’t include that particular feature for some reason.